steinhaug/KISTA-AI/README.md

 ## Framework

-Website is built using PHP.
+Website is built using PHP (LAMP Stack), and we will be using the openai-php library for communicating with the API.

 ## Setup